 Olmsted County Parks provide many programming opportunities.
 Oxbow Park and Zollman Zoo cater to school groups of all ages with environmental and animal related educational classes and tours.
 Chester Woods Park provides many environmentally and seasonally focused classes aimed at bringing families and people of all ages into the natural area and familiarizing them with activities and resources in the outdoors.
 The Friends groups assist County Parks staff with programs, and the existing program schedule will likely remain at its current capacity for the near term future.
-Potential future programming of the park may be associated with the construction of the Chester Woods Welcome and Visitor Center.
+Potential future programming of the park may be associated with the construction of the Chester Woods Welcome and Visitor Center and amphitheater.

-Programming at Chester Woods Park focuses on exploring the natural resources and creating stewards of the next generation by learning about flora and fauna in the park and learning how to manage existing natural areas.
+Programming at Chester Woods Park focuses on exploring the natural resources and engaging people of all ages in activities focused on the enjoying the outdoors, many different ways, virtually as well as in person.
 Some of the past and existing programs at Chester Woods include the following:

-" Fall: seed collecting, fall colors wagon ride, Disabled Veterans Hunt, controlled management hunt, star gazing, full moon paddle, night hikes, "A Day in the Park," fishing, water craft safety, butterfly count, Halloween in the park
+" Aquatic invasive species, native reptiles, fireflies, nature crafts, birdfeeder building, ice fishing, seed collecting, fall colors wagon ride, disabled veterans hunt, controlled management hunt, star gazing, full moon paddle, night hikes, fishing, water craft safety, butterfly counts